MkazemAkhgary/BPlusTree/README.md

 # Remarks

- - This collection is not thread safe. a concurrent version of this collection will be included in future.
+ - B+ Tree collection is not thread safe. a concurrent version of this collection may be included in future.

 # Implementation details